Academic Interests

 Research Networks

-I am a member of the Lived Experience Advisory Group at the Violence and Abuse Mental Health Network, hosted by the Institute of Psychiatry, Psychology and Neuroscience at King’s College London.
-Read more about my involvement in this group here.
+I was previously a member of the Lived Experience Advisory Group at the Violence and Abuse Mental Health Network, hosted by the Institute of Psychiatry, Psychology and Neuroscience at King’s College London.
+Read more about my involvement here.

 I am also a member of the following research networks, and often find new opportunities to be involved in research through them.
-I would recommend joining these networks if you’re interested in complex trauma & mental health, whether from a lived experience or academic background.
+I would recommend joining these networks if you’re interested in complex trauma, mental health and neurodiversity, whether from a lived experience or academic background.

 Research Involvement

-Through my work as a lived experience advisor and expert, I am involved in a range of academic research projects and focus groups.
-I wrote a recent blog post about taking part in a lived experience workshop for research into dental & mental health in young people.
+Through my work as a lived experience advisor and consultant, I am involved in a range of academic research projects and focus groups.
+I wrote a blog post about taking part in a lived experience workshop for research into dental & mental health in young people.

 PhD Proposal